alanhkarp/SitePasswordWeb/README.md

 The site name is the nickname you use refer to this account.
 It can be easy to remember, such as _amazon_ for amazon.com, but it doesn't have to be that simple.
 It is one of the things used to compute your site password.

-Your settings, such as your user name, the site password length, and whether your site password contains special characters are associated with this nickname.
-All domain names for this account are associated with this nickname.
+Your settings, such as the domain name of the login page, your user name, the site password length, and whether your site password contains special characters are associated with this nickname.

-[Changing a Site Password](#changeinfo) tells you how to do that.

 ### Your User Name

 Your user name is the name you use to log in to the site.
 It is associated with the nickname for the account and is used to calculate your site password.
 That means you can only have a single user name for a given nickname.
-If you want to use different user names for the same site, follow the instructions for [Shared Machines](#sharedinfo).
+If you want to use different user names for the same site, follow the instructions for [Shared Machines](#shared-machines).

 ### Your Site Password